citizenfx/natives/VEHICLE/GetClosestVehicle.md

 At exactly 16384 which is 0100000000000000 in binary and 4000 in hexadecimal only planes are returned.
 It's probably more convenient to use worldGetAllVehicles(int *arr, int arrSize) and check the shortest distance yourself and sort if you want by checking the vehicle type with for example VEHICLE::IS_THIS_MODEL_A_BOAT
 -------------------------------------------------------------------------
 Conclusion: This native is not worth trying to use.
-Use something like this instead: pastebin.com/xiFdXa7h
+Use something like this instead: pastebin.com/xiFdXa7h Using flag 127 worked to return police cars for me
 ```

 ## Parameters